skip to main |

 Luke 16:1-13 records the story of the “Unrighteous Steward”.
 Of course the steward is identified as being unrighteous in verse 8 however mammon or wealth is also identified in verse 11 as being “unrighteous”.
 Let me suggest that wealth is not inherently “unrighteous” and our understanding of how the steward was “unrighteous” also needs to be understood properly.

-In those days and times, the rich entrusted vast sums of wealth to “Stewards” to invest.
-The Stewards had broad powers and were not closely monitored until a set date when an accounting had to be made.
 The rich man heard that his Steward was “wasting” his goods and summoned the Steward and told him based upon this report that he could no longer continue as his Steward and to give an accounting of his Stewardship.

 He was not fired yet or he could have just walked away.
 He had to go to all of his Master’s creditors and collect what was owed and turn it over to his Master.
 Once the accounting was complete then he was no longer Steward.